secureblue/secureblue/README.md

 ## Rebasing (Recommended)
 > [!NOTE]
 > If you don't already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
-If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, and Sericea (Sway Atomic) for Sericea and all the Wayblue images.
+If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, and Sericea (Sway Atomic) for Sericea, and all the Wayblue images.

 To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, follow these steps<sup>\*</sup>: